Abhinavcoderrrrr/School-Attendance/README.md

 ## Features

-- **Student Registration and Login**: Allows students to create accounts and log in to view their attendance records.
 - **Teacher Dashboard**: Provides teachers with tools to mark attendance, view student records, and send notifications.
 - **Real-time Search**: Enables teachers to quickly find students using a search bar that filters results as you type.
 - **Bulk Actions**: Supports marking multiple students as present or absent and sending email notifications to parents.